 What is your interest?

-Which training you did that can be applied to future job?
+Which training did you that can be applied to the future job?

 By answering these questions you will automatically come to decision.